-Preference Possible Values Description Default Value Display logged on user in task This preference controls the display of the logged in user name on the task bar.
-The default value is bar If this option is set to Disable , the logged in user name is not displayed on the task bar.
-Disable. d name/ Default If this option is set to First name/Last name/ Full name/Distinguished name/Default, based on the selection respective value is displayed on the task bar.
-NOTE: For the logged in user name to be displayed in the task bar, you must right-click the Secure Login icon on the notification area (system tray) and select Show User bar or you can right-click on the task bar and select Toolbars -> SecureLogin SSO User.
-This preference is available in both the SecureLogin Client Utility and all the administrative management utilities (iManager, SLManager, and MMC snapins).
+Preference Possible Values Description Default Value Display logged on user in task bar name/Last log name/Full name/ Distinguishe d name/ Default NC dis clic no Sh tas SSC Th Sec ad (ii) This preference controls the display of the logged in user name on the task bar.
+The default value is Disable .
+If this option is set to Disable , the logged in user name is not displayed on the task bar.
+If this option is set to First name/Last name/Full name/Distinguished name/ Default, based on the selection respective value is displayed on the task bar.
+NOTE: For the logged in user name to be displayed in the task bar, you must right- click the Secure Login icon on the notification area (system tray) and select Show User bar or you can right-click on the task bar and select Toolbars -&gt; SecureLogin SSO User .
+This preference is available in both the SecureLogin Client Utility and all the administrative management utilities (iManager, SLManager, and MMC snap- ins).

 Preference Possible Values Description Default Value Detect incorrect passwords Yes/No/ Default Predefined applications generally include commands to respond to incorrect password dialogs.
 This preference enables SecureLogin to respond to incorrect passwords for web applications.
 The default value is Yes.
 If this option is set to Yes or Default, incorrect passwords for Web applications are detected.
 If this option is set to No , incorrect passwords for Web applications are not detected.
-This preference is available in both the SecureLogin Client Utility and the administrative management utilities (iManager, SLManager, and MMC snapins).
+This preference is available in both the SecureLogin Client Utility and the administrative management utilities (iManager, SLManager, and MMC snap- ins).
 Enable cache file Yes/No/ Default This preference controls creating and updating of a SecureLogin cache file on the local workstation.
 The cache file stores all user configuration data; local and inherited.
 The default value is Yes .
 Set this option to Yes for mobile users.
 If this option is set to No , you cannot store files locally or you might have some conflicts with organizational security policy.
 If this option is set to Default , SecureLogin behaves as if it is set to Yes .
-This preference is available in both the SecureLogin Client Utility and the administrative management utilities (iManager, SLManager, and MMC snapins).
+This preference is available in both the SecureLogin Client Utility and the administrative management utilities (iManager, SLManager, and MMC snap- ins).
 Enter API license key(s) Specify API license key(s) Specify the API license key(s) provided by SecureLogin to activate the API functionality for an application.
-Specify the API license key You can add more than one API license key.
+Specify the AP license key You can add more than one API license key.